 What is the best website to book a hostel?

 Hostelworld is by far the biggest and the best website for booking hostels.
+They have a monopoly on the hostel market.
 They have the best availability and prices.
-The website is designed to include many filters to help find a hostel that suits your needs best.
-For instead you can filter hostels by price or by rating for a particular city.
+The website is designed to include many filters to help find a hostel that best suits your needs.
+For instant you can filter hostels by price or by rating for a particular city.

-Reviews and ratings on this Hostelworld are very reliable because you have to had stayed in the hostel in order to leave a review.
+Reviews and ratings on this Hostelworld are very reliable because you have to have stayed in the hostel in order to leave a review.
 A general rule of thumb is that any hostel with a rating of over 7.0 will be fine.
-A hostel with rating of between 8.0 and 8.6 is very good and hostels that any hostel that has a rating of over 9.0 is exceptional.
-My advise is to read the 10 most recent reviews when choosing a hostel.
+A hostel with a rating of between 8.0 and 8.6 is very good and any hostel that has a rating of over 9.0 is exceptional.
+My advice is to read recent reviews when choosing a hostel.
 The reviews can also be filtered by category and language.